appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Instead of using page numbers and sizes, cursor-based pagination uses a cursor, which is a unique identifier that points to a specific item in the dataset.

-1. Fetch data from the [sample database](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) `users` using `previousPageVisited` and `nextPageVisited` reference properties to implement pagination.
+1. Fetch data from the sample **users** database using `previousPageVisited` and `nextPageVisited` reference properties to implement pagination.

    ```sql
    SELECT * FROM users {{Table1.nextPageVisited ?
 "WHERE id > "+ " "+ Table1.tableData[Table1.tableData.length-1]["id"] : Table1.previousPageVisited ?
 "WHERE id <"+ " "+ Table1.tableData[0]["id"] : "" }} ORDER BY id LIMIT {{Table1.pageSize}} ;